boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.client.sub/README.md

 First the single node subscription is started.
 It will be stopped after a short period of time.

 Then the multi node subscription is started.
 It will run until a connection break to the Data Layer is detected.
-In this case the app unsubscribes the multi node subsciption and ends.
+In this case the app unsubscribes the multi node subscription and ends.
 The app is restarted automatically by snapd.

 ## Implementation Description

 __main.py__ is the single module.
-It has follwing tasks:
+It has following tasks:
 * Create a Data Layer client connection
 * Subscribe/unsubscribe a Data Layer single node subscription
 * Subscribe/unsubscribe a Data Layer multi node subscription